mscarey/AuthoritySpoke/docs/guides/introduction.rst

           the Fact that <Rural's telephone listings> were names, towns, and telephone numbers of telephone subscribers
         GIVEN the ENACTMENTS:
-          "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors" (Constitution of the United States, /us/const/article/I/8/8)
-          "the exclusive Right to their respective Writings" (Constitution of the United States, /us/const/article/I/8/8)
+          "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors…the exclusive Right to their respective Writings…" (/us/const/article/I/8/8 1788-09-13)
-          "Copyright protection subsists, in accordance with this title, in original works of authorship" (Title 17, /us/usc/t17/s102/a) "The copyright in a compilation" (Title 17, /us/usc/t17/s103/b) "extends only to the material contributed by the author of such work, as distinguished from the preexisting material employed in the work, and does not imply any exclusive right in the preexisting material."
+          "Copyright protection subsists, in accordance with this title, in original works of authorship…" (/us/usc/t17/s102/a 2013-07-18)
+          "The copyright in a compilation…extends only to the material contributed by the author of such work, as distinguished from the preexisting material employed in the work, and does not imply any exclusive right in the preexisting material.…" (/us/usc/t17/s103/b 2013-07-18)
-          (Title 17, /us/usc/t17/s103/b)

 The difference between ``feist.holdings[10]`` and the newly-created